 The Journalism minor is a focused offering for any student who wishes to learn more about the news, publishing, and media landscape from a Christian worldview.

 Communication Minor

-The Minor in Communication allows students to pick coursework in Communication areas of most interest to them: writing and speaking, media producing and content creation, family and relationships, and more.
+The Communication minor allows students to choose coursework that interests them from a variety of communication areas including writing and speaking, media producing and content creation, family and relationships, and more.

 History Minor